-The AC and DC wires into and out of the inverter should be protected.
-This can be done by using jacketed wires or by feeding the wires through conduit.
-Magnum offers for purchase a conduit box (ME-CB) that allows both the AC and DC conduit to be connected to the inverter.
+The AC and DC wires into and out of the inverter must be protected as required by code.
+This is usually done by using jacketed wires.
+Magnum offers for purchase a DC conduit box (ME-CB) or a single inverter enclosure (MMP Series) that includes the necessary AC and DC inverter breakers that allow both the AC and DC conduit to be connected to the inverter.

-Info: If using the ME-CB conduit box, and the AC wires are individual conductors (i.e., not jacketed), the strain reliefs can be removed and replaced with 3/4" grommets.
+Info: If using the ME-CB conduit box or the MMP enclosure, and the AC wires are individual conductors (i.e., not jacketed), the strain reliefs can be removed and replaced with 3/4" grommets.